SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enforcing completeness ensures that enumeration members are not accidentally missed or forgotten, and is part of Swift's goal of completeness and lack of ambiguity.

-When it is not appropriate to provide a ``case`` statement for every enumeration member, you can provide a ``default`` case to cover any members that are not addressed explicitly:
+When it is not appropriate to provide a ``case`` for every enumeration member, you can provide a ``default`` case to cover any members that are not addressed explicitly:

 .. testcode:: enums